Autumn 2020 Storm inspection PoC for Järvi-Suomen Energia, Finland

 Tomi Öster, Business Development Manager at Järvi-Suomen Energia.

-In between breaks, we observed how the JSE team removed trees from the lines.
+We observed how the JSE team removed trees from the lines between breaks.

 After this section, we drove to fly the drone in the next area.
-I sent the drone up, flew some distance, and felt suddenly a big gust of wind (I was outdoors while operating the drone).
-I knew it will reach also the drone soon and was prepared for the farewell.
-Mavic has a top speed of 72 km/h in mild wind, during wind gusts the speed dropped to 6 km/h.
-The drone stayed in the air and it was a good test.
+I sent the drone up, flew some distance, and suddenly felt a big gust of wind (I was outdoors while operating the drone).
+I knew it would also reach the drone soon and was prepared for the farewell.
+Mavic has a top speed of 72 km/h in mild wind; during wind gusts, the speed drops to 6 km/h.
+The drone stayed in the air, and it was a good test.

 In between, I made another inspection flight where the line was intact without any trees.
-Power was switched in and the reason for the interruption was something else than treefall.
+Power was switched in, and the reason for the interruption was something other than treefall.

 powerline storm inspection - team